BRB67/17uote3ollection/173Life/173Life..md

 		by animal skins or plant materials such as palm leaves.
 In other types of shelters, such as wood frame houses, wood is the major construction material.

+##### Quote 4

+	As written in The Botany Coloring Bool
+	>"Light from the sun is the major source of energy for the earth